-Watch Curtin’s Associate Professor Janet Beilby talk about her eclectic career as a speech pathologist working in the clinical management of stuttering disorders, which she believes gives her validity in her other roles of educator and researcher.
+Associate Professor Janet Beilby talks about her eclectic career as a speech pathologist working in the clinical management of stuttering disorders, which she believes gives her validity in her other roles of educator and researcher.

-Watch Curtin’s Associate Professor Sarita Bennett talk about how she has always wanted to work in agriculture and how she loves both parts of her job – being in the field talking to farmers, and teaching and mentoring the next generation of agricultural scientists.
+Associate Professor Sarita Bennett talks about how she has always wanted to work in agriculture and how she loves both parts of her job – being in the field talking to farmers, and teaching and mentoring the next generation of agricultural scientists.

-Watch Curtin’s Dr Dimple Quyn talk about how her love of mathematics led to a diverse career in chemical engineering.
+Dr Dimple Quyn talks about how her love of mathematics led to a diverse career in chemical engineering.
 Her research background varies from carbon capture to biomass gasification to pharmaceutical micronization techniques for drug delivery.